CortexIntelligentAutomation/docs/content/en/docs/2023.9/Reference/Blocks/data-storage/wait-for-key-in-collection/wait-for-key-in-collection-to-be-set-block.md

 ### Waiting for a Key to Be Set in a Collection That is Deleted Before Being Recreated and Set

-When trying to wait for a key that exists, to be set, in a collection that exists, that is then deleted before a [Write Data][Write Data With Key] is
+When trying to wait for a key that exists, to be set, in a collection that exists, that is then deleted (e.g. with a [Delete Collection][Delete Collection] block) before then being created and having a [Write Data][Write Data With Key] act upon it, it will act as in [Wait for a Key to be set in a Data Storage Collection where the Key does not already exist][Wait For Missing Key] - i.e. [Old Value][Old Value Property] will have a value of `null`.

 [Collection Scope Property]: {{< ref "#collection-scope" >}}
 [Collection Name Property]: {{< ref "#collection-name" >}}